DylanVann/presskit-static/README.md

 - Doesn't have a 'request press copy' feature, since it's not PHP.
 - Right now this only produces a game page, not a company page.
 - Only produces one game page, not pages for multiple projects.
-- Presskit might do some fancier stuff as far as finding and arranging screenshots.

 ##Usage

 ###1.
 Installation.

-This requires node, npm, and grunt.
+This requires node and npm, and grunt.
 Navigate to the root folder in a terminal to run the commands in the next steps.

 First run: